Irish woman tipped for EU parliament top job

 Another EP source said Alde would not put up a candidate and could endorse McGuinness.

-"She's shrewd and polished, but she also has a human touch.
+"She's shrewd and polished, but she has a human touch.
 She's never put a foot wrong.
-She had wanted to be president of Ireland, so she has lofty ambitions and she won't let this get past her," the source said.
+She wanted to be president of Ireland, so she has lofty ambitions and she won't let this [opportunity] get past her," the source said.

-Ireland is a small and neutral state that won respect in Europe for its orderly handling of its EU bailout, the source said, but Weber's nomination could prompt an outcry that Berlin had too much power in Brussels.
+Ireland is a small state that won friends in Europe for its handling of an EU bailout, the source said, while Weber's nomination could prompt an outcry that Berlin had too much power in Brussels.

 "You couldn't have a German, especially after Selmayr-gate," the source said, referring to a recent controversy over the elevation of Martin Selmayr, a German EU official, to the top civil service post in the European Commission.